 The hull structure, constructed in FRP, is to be in accordance with requirements in this chapter.
-The requirements, not mentioned in this chapter, are to be in accordance with requirements in the Rules for the Classification of FRP Ships and Guidance for Approval of Manufacturing Process and Type Approval, ETC.
+The requirements, not mentioned in this chapter, are to be in accordance with requirements in the Rules for FRP Ship and Guidance for Approval of Manufacturing Process and Type Approval, ETC.